Spring 2023 Update

-Spring signals the start of coyote pupping season, which runs from March through September.
-Though coyotes are seen year round in the Presidio, spring is when coyote parents are active around and protective of their den site.
+Spring signals the start of coyote pupping season, which typically extends to fall.
+Though coyotes are seen year-round in the Presidio, spring is when coyote parents are active around and protective of their den site.

-We’ve placed signs around the Presidio, especially along trails where coyotes have been active in previous years, to raise awareness about coyote pupping season.
+As in recent years, we expect this year’s pups to be born in late March to early April and the den site to be located somewhere in the center of the park.
+We’ve placed signs around the Presidio – especially along trails where coyotes have been active in previous years – to raise awareness about coyote pupping season.

-Should you have questions or wish to report an incident of concern, please contact the Wildlife Hotline at (415) 561-4148 or
+We’ll continue to monitor coyotes in the Presidio and post updates to this page as needed.
+Should you have questions or wish to report an incident of concern, contact the Wildlife Hotline at (415) 561-4270 or

 If You Encounter a Coyote in the Presidio

-- Never attempt to feed a coyote.
+Never attempt to feed a coyote.
 Do not leave human or pet food outside where coyotes might eat it.
-Presidio residents should put garbage out on the morning of pickup instead of the night before.
-To get a clip for your trash bin from Presidio Trust WO Service Center, call (415) 561-4270.
+Presidio residents should put garbage out on the morning of pickup instead of the night before (containers need to be at the curb by 6 am).
+To get a bungee for your trash bin from Recology, call (415) 330-1300 or

 within 50 feet and the coyote does not move away on its own, here are ways you can haze/intimidate the animal to help it retain a fear of humans:

-- If the coyote continues to approach, do not run or turn your back on the coyote, but continue to exaggerate the above gestures while backing away slowly.
-Please report this type of incident to (415) 561-4148 or
+If the coyote continues to approach, do not run or turn your back on the coyote, but continue to exaggerate the above gestures while backing away slowly.
+Report this type of incident to (415) 561-4270 or firstname.lastname@example.org.

-If you encounter a coyote during pupping season (March to September) AND you have a dog with you, the best course of action is to back away slowly and leave the area immediately.
+If you encounter a coyote during pupping season (spring through fall) AND you have a dog with you, the best course of action is to back away slowly and leave the area immediately.
 Coyotes will attempt to drive away other coyotes and dogs from their pups, and hazing may not work.

 Background: About Coyotes in the Presidio